cocomon3448/plagnosis/README.md

 ## Acknowledgements

 I would like to express my gratitude to the Pl@ntNet team for their support and expertise in plant identification technology.
 Additionally, I want to thank the "Plants Lover Club" for inspiring this project and providing valuable feedback during its development.
 I hope Plagnosis helps plant enthusiasts and botanists alike in their quest to identify and learn more about the plant world.
 In addition, this web is in the demo state, meaning that not whole parts of the project are smooth and clear.
 (The result may turned out to be wrong.)

+&copy; MinSeok Cho 2023.
+All Rights Reserved.

 ## 한국어